FALL FESTIVALS & CELEBRATIONS

 This popular autumn festival, hosted by the Mennonite Heritage Center, has been enjoyed by the local community for over 40 years.
-The frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago.
-It's also a chance to dive into the culinary magic of a pancake and apple sausage breakfast, an apple-baking content and demonstrations from gramma's kitchen.
+The frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago, with folk craft demonstrations, horse and wagon rides, and delicious Pennsylvania German food.

 ALL HALLOW'S EVE FALL FESTIVAL